Exam Boards Introduction

 The company is overseen by a board, which regulates standards and monitors the overall running of the company.

-It offers a variety of courses and qualifications for 14- to 19-year-olds, but is largely used for GCSE and A level qualifications in the UK (as well as some vocational qualifications, including NVQs and Functional Skills).
+Edexcel provides a variety of courses and qualifications for 14- to 19-year-olds.
+However, it is largely used for GCSE and A level qualifications in the UK.
+It also offers some vocational qualifications, including NVQs and Functional Skills.

-However, there are more than 300 choices of topics or subjects attached to the various work-based and NVQ competency qualifications, and Edexcel is a popular choice for BTEC and NVQ qualifications.
+However, there are more than 300 choices of topics or subjects attached to the various work-based and NVQ competency qualifications.
+Edexcel is a popular choice for BTEC and NVQ qualifications.

 OCR

 OCR (Oxford, Cambridge and RSA) sets and assesses GCSEs, A-levels and a wide range of vocational courses.
-It is one of the main exam boards used in the UK but is also part of Europe’s largest assessment agency, operating in more than 150 different countries.
+It is one of the main exam boards used in the UK.
+It is also part of Europe’s largest assessment agency, operating in more than 150 different countries.

-OCR was established in 1998 following the merger of UCLES (University of Cambridge Local Examinations Syndicate) and RSA (exam boards offering vocational qualifications since the 1850s).
+OCR was established in 1998 following the merger of UCLES (University of Cambridge Local Examinations Syndicate) and RSA, which had been offering vocational qualifications since the 1850s.

 Operating as a charity, OCR is governed by an executive team, which ensures the management and day-to-day running of assessment, operations, products and sales and marketing.